Erovia/gcc-test-qmk/README.md

 - If you can't or don't want to use LTO, version 8.x still performs better.
 - `avr-libc` had [new release in 2022](https://github.com/avrdudes/avr-libc/tags) that has been flying under the radar of major distros ever since.
 Granted has been largely dormant and the previous release/activity was in 2016.
 - Ubuntu is still packages the absolutely ancient 5.4.0 release [from 2016](https://gcc.gnu.org/gcc-5/).
 Not just in LTS, but in the latest stable too (23.10).
 Based on devel, the next stable will have 7.3.0, [from 2018](https://gcc.gnu.org/gcc-7/), so I guess that's progress.

+## Future ideas

+In a few cases Arch's 13.2.0 generated smaller, marginally but still, files than my 13.2.0 on Fedora.
+I suspect this might be due to some differences between `avr-libc` 2.1.0 and 2.0.0.
+I might compile 2.1.0 for Fedora and redo the 13.2.0 tests.

+Gathering data from other OS/distros would be great.